NiklasJonsson/gfx/trekanten/src/buffer/notes.rst

   call, as we won't otherwise know which frame idx to use.

 *Handle-based device buffer management*
-  Handles for gpu-api managed resources are passed around with handles to ensure lifetime are proper.
+  References to gpu-api managed resources are passed around with handles to ensure lifetime are proper.
+E.g. that they are not destroyed before they are used on the gpu.

 *Buffers are typed according to their usage*
   Vertex, index and uniform buffers have different types.